Here's how to connect your Raspberry Pi to the internet using a 3G USB modem.

 Your RPi will probably get a public IP address, with no router/firewall to protect it from the evil internet.

-This is not desirable, especially if you intend to leave it connected for extended periods of time.
+This is not desirable, especially when you intend to leave it connected for extended periods of time.